 Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

-Once you have earned your Medical Assistant diploma, you can pursue a variety of healthcare careers based on the knowledge and skills you gained while pursuing your education and training.
-One of the most widely available alternative jobs you can apply for as an MA is an EKG technician.
-For Medical Assistants looking to advance their current careers, becoming an EKG technician can be a rewarding career path.
-Not only will it allow you to gain experience in the world of healthcare, becoming an EKG technician can provide a steady source of income for years to come.
+An EKG technician is one of the most widely available alternative jobs you can apply for as an MA.
+For Medical Assistants looking to start in this field—or advance their current Medical Assisting careers- becoming an EKG technician can be rewarding.
+Not only will it allow you to gain experience in the world of healthcare, but becoming an EKG technician can provide a steady source of income for years to come.

 EKG Technician Definition

 EKG technicians play a critical role in diagnosing and treating patients’ heart conditions.
 They operate the equipment to measure, monitor, and display traces illustrating the heart’s electrical activity.
 Physicians then use the electrocardiograph data collected by the EKG technician to diagnose and monitor a patient’s heart condition.